tylerelias/HONN-Project-1/README.md

 - Testing the People Class
 - This was a class where all the tests for Person are, these test are not meant as pass/failed tests.

-### AbstractCreatePerson.java

-- A function made for a factory implementation

 ## Publication [Folder]